naoTimesdev/ndiscord.py/docs/api.rst

     :type member: Union[:class:`Member`, :class:`User`]

 .. function:: on_thread_join(thread)
+              on_thread_create(thread)

     Called whenever a thread is joined or created.
-Note that from the API's perspective there is no way to differentiate between a thread being created or the bot joining a thread.

     Note that you can get the guild from :attr:`Thread.guild`.